Melissa Fifield: Personal life

 Fifield is currently a spokesperson for the New Hampshire Office of Highway Safety.
 Because of her efforts, she received a commendation from New Hampshire governor Chris Sununu in 2017.
 Sununu stated that she is "one of the best race car drivers in the world, and one of the top few female race car drivers in the world lives right here in New Hampshire and she doesn't get nearly the recognition she deserves."

 Fifield was featured on the cover of New Hampshire Women Magazine in September 2018, which talks about her NASCAR career.

 She also worked with the Children's Hospital at Dartmouth-Hitchcock Medical Center (CHaD), where she would interview high school students about making good decisions in life, and their future goals.

-Fifield and her family currently run and operate Pine Knoll Auto Sales, a car dealership in her hometown of Wakefield, New Hampshire, which is also the location of her race shop.
+Fifield currently runs and operates Pine Knoll Auto Sales, a car dealership in her hometown of Wakefield, New Hampshire, which is also the location of her race shop.

 On February 14, 2022, Anheuser-Busch brands announced the formation of a new program, called the Busch Light Accelerate Her Program, a program that allows female drivers who are 21 years old or older, to get more funding, track time, media exposure, and training for NASCAR.
 Fifield is one of the recipients for the program.